 Select an appropriately sized aquarium or pond.
 For every inch of turtle, you must have at least 10 gallons of water.
 This means if you have four 4-inch turtles, you have 16 total inches and will need 160 gallons of water.

 Turtles grow rapidly and will fight or become sick if they are overcrowded.
 Therefore, it's a wise investment to buy an enclosure that will be sufficiently large for your turtles when they are full grown.
-For a single turtle, this will mean a 120 to 140-gallon tank.
+For a single turtle, this will mean a 120- to 140-gallon tank.

-For instance, for small turtles, a floating island or piece of wood is sufficient.
+For instance, for small turtles, a floating island or piece of wood is sufficient for basking.
 For larger turtles, you may need to build a rocky land area or cut wood and attach it to the side of the aquarium or pond.
-The land area should support your turtle's weight and should allow your turtle to become completely dry.
+The land area should support your turtle's weight and should allow your turtle to become completely dry under the light.

 Provide your turtles with 12 hours per day of UV lighting.
 If your turtles live outside in a pond, you do not need to add a lamp.
-If they are kept inside in an aquarium a UVA/UVB bulb can provide them with artificial sunlight.
+If they are kept inside in an aquarium, a UVA/UVB bulb can provide them with artificial sunlight.
 Without UV light, red-eared sliders cannot properly metabolize calcium, and can develop life-threatening metabolic bone disease.

 Ensure the water temperature is appropriate for your turtles.
-Red-eared sliders require a water temperature slightly above room temperature, ranging from 74 to 85 degrees Fahrenheit.
-An aquarium heater or over-the-tank heat light can raise the temperature to the proper levels.
+Red-eared sliders require a water temperature slightly above room temperature, ranging from 74 to 85 degrees F. An aquarium heater or over-the-tank heat light can raise the temperature to the proper levels.
 Monitor the temperature frequently to ensure it is not too hot or too cold.
 At temperatures below 70 degrees, turtles become lethargic, and at temperatures below 65 degrees, they stop eating.